yusufozturk/panther/docs/gitbook/log-analysis/log-processing/README.md

 #### Create SNS Subscription

-Finally, create the subscription to the Panther Master Account's SQS Queue.
+Finally, create the subscription to the Panther Master account's SQS queue.

 From the SNS Console, select the `Create subscription` button: